oiisa/oiisa/README.md

 - 👋 Hi, I’m Alicia
 - 👀 I’m interested in math, machine learning
 - 🌱 I’m currently learning deep reinforcement learning for physics problems
-- 📫 How to reach me telegram: @yourheadwillcollapse
+- 📫 How to reach me: telegram @yourheadwillcollapse

 <!---
 oiisa/oiisa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.